Frequently Asked Questions

 When will I encounter midges?

 Midges are a part of everyday life during the summer months here at Kielder Water & Forest Park.
 They usually appear at the end of May each year and disappear in September.
 They are small flying insects that are extremely irritating and they also bite.
-There are a number of repellents available to deter them from biting you, one of which is Jungle Formula (on sale in the shop on site at Leaplish Waterside Park).
+There are a number of repellents available to deter them from biting you.

 What are Pine Weevils?